kinoute/Hack-HP-EliteBook-850-G5/README.md

 Unfortunately, I wasn't able to run two displayport monitors from the dock.
 Only one seems to work.

 **Workaround:** Use one external monitor with the built-in HDMI output and another one with the 1 displayport from the dock.
-I have then 3 screens (internal screen + 2 external monitors) at work!
+I have then 3 screens (internal screen + 2 external monitors)!

 ![](screenshots/dock-monitors.jpg)